-According to a survey, 9 out of 10 victims targeted because of their Asian features.
-There are 37% of incidents taking place in public areas; 90 % of the cases were about verbal harassment and shunning, and 15% physically assaulted.
+According to a survey, 9 out of 10 victims were targeted because of their Asian features.
+37% of incidents occur in public areas; 90 % of the cases were about verbal harassment and shunning, and 15% physically assaulted.
 [Reuters]

 US to ensure the safety of Asian Americans

 Some acts of harassment take place in public areas such as convenience stores, subways, or parking lots.
-Stop AAPI Hate, an anti-racism association in the US is in action to ensure the safety of Asian Americans’ hometowns.
+Stop AAPI Hate, an anti-racism association in the US ensures Asian Americans’ hometowns’ safety.